mongodb/docs/source/tutorial/convert-replica-set-to-replicated-shard-cluster.rst

-6. Verify that both shards are properly configured by running the :mongodb:command:`listshards` command.
+6. Verify that both shards are properly configured by running the :dbcommand:`listshards` command.
 View this and example output
    below:

    .. code-block: javascript